 New hires need to know where the loos, kitchen and beanbags are, of course.
 Show them the lay of the land, including any unspoken rules.
-Like, help yourself to tea but the posh coffee pods are Dave’s.
+Like, help yourself to tea but the posh coffee pods are Dave’s in IT.

 Take them for lunch

 Whether you’re hiring one graduate or fifty, their first day is an event that will set the tone.
 It’s not business-as-usual.
-If you treat it that way, you risk them feeling deflated.
-Not a good first impression.
+If you treat it that way, you risk them feeling deflated or stressed out.
+Not a great first impression.

-Taking them for lunch is a fantastic way to show you care, make the day special, and help new hires bond.
+Taking them for lunch is a fantastic way to show you care, make the day special, and help your new hires bond.
 This can be a great opportunity for you to get to know your new team on a personal level too.